Professor Cosmo Graham, Director of CESU

-He is an expert on health and social care and essential services, including issues affecting people in vulnerable circumstances.
-Mike worked as a journalist on health and social care in the national media for a number of years, and previously managed an independent trade union research centre where he led work on a range of socio-economic research analyses.
+Mike is an expert on health and social care and essential services, including issues affecting people in vulnerable circumstances.
+He worked as a journalist on health and social care in the national media for a number of years, and previously managed an independent trade union research centre where he led work on a range of socio-economic research analyses.

 Linda Lennard, Visiting Fellow

-She has substantial expertise in consumer policy and regulation in the UK and at EU level, as well as social policy and disadvantage.
-Linda was previously at the National Consumer Council where she led NCC’s work on the communications and utility sectors for a number of years; prior to that she headed a national disability organisation.
+Linda has substantial expertise in consumer policy and regulation in the UK and at EU level, as well as social policy and disadvantage.
+She was previously at the National Consumer Council where she led NCC’s work on the communications and utility sectors for a number of years; prior to that she headed a national disability organisation.

 Professor Barbara Misztal